 Patience and Discipline

 This strategy doesn’t require quick decision making like most other small cap strategies.
+That’s why I consider it the easiest day trading strategy for beginners.
 In fact, I often know hours in advance exactly where I’ll buy and sell.
 The setup isn’t available every day, so patience is key.
 You’ll need the discipline to wait for the right setup and hold the position until it reaches the bigger targets.

 Want to See This Strategy in Action?

 If you’d like to see my watch list of stocks that meet this strategy’s criteria, watch me trade them live, and learn about my other proven successful strategies, join 1215 University.
-Inside, I break down each trade in real time, explaining my decisions, risk management, and execution.
+Inside, I break down each trade in real time, explaining my decisions, risk management, and execution making the easiest day trading strategy for beginners even easier.